 Negative changes

-Emirates partners with Alaska but those flights cost 82,500 miles each way in business class.
-One of the cheapest wayS to get to the Middle East on points is using ANA miles, which requires just 104,000 in business class.
+Emirates partners with Alaska, but those flights cost 82,500 miles each way in business class.
+One of the cheapest ways to get to the Middle East on points is using ANA miles, which require just 104,000 in business class.
 If I pick up an Amex Blue Business Plus Card, I can earn 100,000 points after just $50,000 worth of spending.

 It’s all a matter of working out the logistics, but regardless, I’ll need around a million points and miles for this trip.
-Last time business class award space for all eight of us opened up during a very busy period and we were able to make the trip.
+Last time, business class award space for all eight of us opened up during a very busy period and we were able to make the trip.
 Maybe we’ll get lucky again.

 Final thoughts